Find Affordable College Courses

 North Platte, NE

-The in-demand associate degree programs at Mid-Plains Community College helped the school earn the #5 place on this year’s ranking of the most popular nursing schools in Nebraska.
-Located in the town of North Platte, Mid-Plains Community College is a public college with a small student population.
+Out of the 6 schools in Nebraska that were part of this year’s ranking, Mid-Plains Community College landed the # 5 spot on the list.
+Located in the remote town of North Platte, Mid-Plains Community College is a public college with a small student population.

 Of the 33 students majoring in nursing at Mid-Plains Community College, 9% are male and 91% are female.